openkruise/kruise-game/docs/en/user_manuals/network.md

 PortProtocols

 - Meaning: the ports in the pod to be exposed and the protocols.
 You can specify multiple ports and protocols.
-- Value: in the format of port1/protocol1,port2/protocol2,...
-The protocol names must be in uppercase letters.
+- Value: in the format of port1/protocol1,port2/protocol2,...  (same protocol port should like 8000/TCPUDP) The protocol names must be in uppercase letters.
 - Configuration change supported or not: yes.

 Fixed